-If you believe you are a supplier/recipient of such correspondence, we want to share some common traits or themes of these fraudulent emails which we hope will help your company decide how to identify and address such correspondence:
+We want to share some common traits or themes of these fraudulent emails that we hope will help your company decide how to identify and address such correspondence:

-- The email messages are often poorly written with misspellings and awkward sentence structures
+- the email messages are often poorly written with misspellings and awkward sentence structures

-- The sender's website links are not authentic to the University of Plymouth
+- the sender's website links are not authentic to the University of Plymouth

 If you are concerned about cybercrime or wish to report an incident, please visit the Action Fraud web page or contact them on 0300 123 2040.
 Action Fraud is the UK’s national reporting centre for fraud and cybercrime.
 You should report fraud to Action Fraud if you have been scammed, defrauded or experienced cybercrime.